-These cherry cheesecake cupcakes are a smaller version of traditional cheesecake with cherry sauce.
-But are a lot faster and easier to make than traditional cheesecake (and a lot easier to serve!)
+These cherry cheesecake cupcakes are a smaller version of a traditional cheesecake recipe with cherry sauce.
+But they’re a lot faster and easier to make (and a lot easier to serve!)

 I like to make these in mini-muffin tins so that they are bite-sized (but they can also be made in standard-sized muffin tins).